Our public lands are under attack. Let’s do something about it.

 Oil and Gas Leasing on our Public Lands

-The “One Big Beautiful Bill” that just passed Congress curtails the Bureau of Land Management’s (BLM) ability to say “no” to making public lands available for oil and gas leasing, including in response to local concerns.
-Under the bill, the BLM must make available for lease any eligible parcel of public land nominated by industry, including lands that have conflicts with other public lands resources, such as wildlife habitat and recreation areas.
-This risks disregarding the concerns of local communities, counties, states, hunters, anglers, recreationists and ranchers.
-Colorado is beginning to see the impacts of this bill that gives away control of millions of acres of our public lands to the oil and gas industry, costing tens of millions in royalty revenue to Coloradan taxpayers.
-Industry has already nominated 150,000 acres of Colorado’s public lands for oil and gas leasing in 2025 alone, so we can expect these lease sales to continue growing in size and conflict.
+President Trump’s signature policy bill, the “One Big Beautiful Bill Act,” curtails the Bureau of Land Management’s (BLM) ability to say “no” to making public lands available for oil and gas leasing, including in response to local concerns.
+The bill puts the oil and gas industry in the driver’s seat on our public lands, requiring the BLM to offer for sale every eligible parcel of public land the industry requests for oil and gas drilling.
+This includes lands that have conflicts with important public lands resources and values, such as wildlife habitat and recreation areas.
+This approach disregards the concerns of local communities, counties, states, hunters, anglers, recreationists and ranchers.
+Colorado is already seeing the impacts of this bill, with the BLM offering more than a quarter-million acres of public lands in our state to the oil and gas industry in the past year alone.
+Industry has already nominated hundreds of thousands of acres more in Colorado, so we can expect these lease sales to continue growing in size and conflict.

 Attacks on the National Environmental Policy Act